pmean/build-website/text/99/grants.md

 You need to provide a rationale for your research plan.
 Explain **what you will learn** from this research and **who will it help**.
 This is an easy thing to ignore, because it is so obvious, at least to you.
-Some of the \"why\" will already be in your literature review, but repeat and expand on your rationale when you outline your research plan.
+Some of the "why" will already be in your literature review, but repeat and expand on your rationale when you outline your research plan.

 **3. Legibility: Make your proposal easy to read**.

 Reviewers will spend more time reading a proposal that they can read quickly and easily.
 Less is more.
-It\'s better to have a 6,000 word proposal that is read twice than an 8,000 word proposal that is read once.
+It's better to have a 6,000 word proposal that is read twice than an 8,000 word proposal that is read once.
 So say less, but say it in a way that will invite the reviewers to read it a second time.
 You do this by making your proposal: